 C Corps can also issue multiple classes of stock, such as common and preferred shares.
 S Corps can only have one class.

-When a C Corp Makes Sense
+When a C Corp Might Make Sense

 A C Corp may be the best choice for a business that seeks investment from venture or angel investors.
-It also may work for businesses that plan to to grow large enough to someday have an IPO or acquisition occur.
+It also may work for businesses that plan to grow large enough to someday have an IPO or acquisition occur.
 This is because of the lack of restrictions on ownership and share classes.

 A C Corp may also make sense if the business reinvests most or all profits rather than distributing them as dividends.
 That avoids double taxation.